-The Green Giant Arborvitae is insect and disease resistant, and rarely fall victim to deer.
+It’s pest and disease resistant and rarely falls victim to deer.

 Green Giant Arborvitae Care

 Hardy in USDA Zones 4-8.
 It’s capable of withstanding temperatures down between -30° and -25° F once fully established in the landscape.

 Plant in Full Sun for best results.
 6+ hours of direct sun will ensure maximum plant health and foliage coverage.

 Water regularly after planting for the first growing season.
 2-3 times a week is sufficient in average weather conditions.
 Consequently, this frequent watering allows your Green Giant Arborvitae to send its roots deep into the soil, ensuring future success.
 After it’s established, this tree is notably drought-tolerant.

 Well-draining soil is important for this privacy tree to succeed.
 Planting them in wet sites with poor drainage can lead to root rot, or at the very least will prevent microorganisms from maintaining the soil properly.
 Otherwise, it’s not a very particular plant when it comes to soil.
 It takes sandy or loamy, rich or poor, acidic or alkaline soils in stride.
 Sandy soils and other quick-draining soils may require more frequent waterings, but they will grow successfully in them.
 Over time, they will require less supplementary water.

 If you intend to keep this variety at a particular height, trim it yearly after new growth has hardened off.
 If allowed to grow freely, pruning is generally unnecessary.
 However, the removal of unsightly ‘rebel’ branches is occasionally necessary for aesthetic purposes.